Band manipulation and spin texture in interacting moir\'e helical edges

-In this letter, by focusing on the helical edge states of a 2D topological insulator, we utilize the power of bosonization to provide a clear theoretical demonstration of how such strong coupling phases emerge in moir\'e tuned topological edge states by spontaneously breaking time-reversal symmetry, lifting the topological obstruction to complete band manipulation.
-In particular, we study the interplay between interactions and a moir\'e potential (specifically, a periodic potential in the continuum theory) on the 1D helical edge states of a 2D time-reversal-invariant topological insulator \cite{Kane2005_1,Kane2005_2,Bernevig2006,Konig2007,Roth2009,Knez2011,Du2015,Li2015,Du2017,Li2017,Tang2017,Wu2018,Chen2018QSH_WSe2,Ugeda2018WSe2,Reis2017,Stuhler2020}.
-(See Fig.~\ref{Fig:Intro} for the setup.)
-Distinct from previous work on the interaction-induced helical spin texture \cite{Sun2015}, we focus on the band dispersion of the strongly interacting edges, which can be manipulated by a time-reversal breaking gap at zero energy that develops due to interaction induced backscattering, i.e. umklapp processes \cite{Wu2006,Xu2006}.
-We show systematically that the spin textures of the interacting gaps can be controlled by both the oscillation period \cite{Sun2015} and the amplitude of the periodic potential.
+In this Letter, by focusing on the helical edge states of a 2D topological insulator, we utilize the power of bosonization to provide a clear theoretical demonstration of how strongly coupled interaction-driven phases emerge in moir\'e tuned topological edge states when time-reversal symmetry is spontaneously broken.
+In particular, we study the interplay between interactions and a moir\'e potential (specifically, a periodic potential in the continuum theory) on the 1D helical edge states of a 2D time-reversal-invariant topological insulator~\cite{Kane2005_1,Kane2005_2,Bernevig2006,Konig2007,Roth2009,Knez2011,Du2015,Li2015,Du2017,Li2017,Tang2017,Wu2018,Chen2018QSH_WSe2,Ugeda2018WSe2,Reis2017,Stuhler2020}, shown in Fig.~\ref{Fig:Intro}(a).
+Distinct from previous works on the interaction-induced helical spin texture \cite{Sun2015} and RKKY induced orders in the external spins \cite{Hsu2018,Yevtushenko2018}, we focus on the band dispersion of the strongly interacting edges, which can be manipulated by a time-reversal breaking gap at zero energy that develops due to interaction induced backscattering, i.e. umklapp processes \cite{Wu2006,Xu2006} [as sketched in Fig.~\ref{Fig:Intro}(b) and (c)].
+We show systematically that the spin textures of the interacting gaps can be controlled by both the oscillation period \cite{Sun2015} and the amplitude of the periodic potential and exhibit a nontrivial structure.
 With the ability to manipulate the gaps in the band structure, we demonstrate that the edge band can be engineered such that re-emergent Dirac points and nearly flat bands can be realized.
-The re-emergence of the Dirac point at $E=0$ [Fig.~\ref{Fig:Intro}(b),(c)] indicates that the periodic potential can enhance the coherence length of the strongly interacting helical edge state, which is useful for ongoing experiments trying to observe topological insulator edge states \cite{Du2015,Li2015,Du2017,Li2017,Bubis2021localization}.
+The re-emergence of the Dirac point at $E=0$ [Fig.~\ref{Fig:Intro}(c)] indicates that the periodic potential can enhance the coherence length of the strongly interacting helical edge state, which is useful for ongoing experiments trying to observe topological insulator edge states in quantum wells~\cite{Du2015,Li2015,Du2017,Li2017,Bubis2021localization}.
+Our proposed set up depicted in Fig.~\ref{Fig:Intro}(a) can also be realized in ultracold Fermi gases subjected to a two-dimensional spin orbit coupling~\cite{Huang2016,Song2018}, where the edge potential can be generated via an additional one-dimensional optical lattice.

-\textit{Model. --} The edge of a 2D time-reversal-invariant topological insulator is described by a 1D Dirac Hamiltonian \cite{Kane2005_2,Wu2006,Xu2006} given by
+\textit{Model. --} The edge of a 2D time-reversal-invariant topological insulator is described by a 1D Dirac Hamiltonian perturbed by interaction and an inhomogeneous potential\cite{Kane2005_2,Wu2006,Xu2006},